nuxeo/richfaces-3.3/README.md

 ## How to build

-Run `mvn clean install -DskipTests=true`.
-Some functional tests might not pass anymore depending on your environment.
+Run `mvn clean install`.
+The build works with Maven 2.2.1.

 The resulting jars:
--  **richfaces-api-3.3.1.GA.jar** (We assume the api won't change)

 -  **richfaces-impl-3.3.1.GA-NX8-SNAPSHOT.jar**